Biological Safety Permits

 The Research Safety Committee reviews all research projects involving infectious or biological agents to ensure compliance with the Canadian Biosafety Standards, 3rd Edition and the Agreement on the Administration of Agency Grants and Awards by Research Institutions between the University of Windsor and Tri-Council and/or other granting agencies.
 Valid biosafety certificates are required before proceeding with this type of research.
 Additionally, principal investigators must have a valid biological safety certificate for the acquisition and purchase of biohazardous materials, including cell lines and BSL-1/2 materials.

-To apply for a biosafety certificate, follow the below steps:
+To apply for a biosafety certificate, follow the below steps or refer to ERSO How-to Videos at the bottom of page.

 1. Ensure that all workers working with biological materials have the appropriate training.